Certification for Educators

 Program Includes

-• Study Guides to prepare for National Certification Exam from ALTA
+Study Guides to prepare for the National Certification Exam from ALTA

-• Access to Sounds In Syllables Curriculum and manipulatives available only to those who participate in ASDEC training this is not a commercial product.
+Exclusive ccess to Sounds In Syllables Curriculum and manipulatives available only to those who participate in ASDEC training; SIS is NOT a commercial product.

 “I am teaching high school students who are far grade level in reading.
 I collaborate with their ELA teachers who reinforce foundational reading concepts that I teach each day.
 These teachers are amazed at the improvement not only in student academic performance, but equally amazed that their disruptive behaviors have disappeared.”